mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `-t` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.

 `-q` is a very powerful option.
 It takes as an argument a pair of two letters.
 Its effect is to create interactions between the features of two namespaces.
 Suppose each example has a namespace `user` and a namespace `document`, then specifying `-q ud` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the `document` namespace.
 If a letter matches more than one namespace then all the matching namespaces are used.
 In our example if there is another namespace `url` then interactions between `url` and `document` will also be modeled.
+The letter ':' is a wildcard to interact with all namespaces. -q a: (or -q :a) will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the namespaces starting with 'a' and `y` is a feature from the all namespaces. -q :: would interact any combination of pairs of features.

+'--cubic' is similar to '-q', but it takes three letters as the argument, thus enabling interaction among the features of three namespaces.

 `--ignore` ignores a namespace, effectively making the features not there.
 You can use it multiple times.

 `--keep` keeps namespace(s) ignoring those not listed, it is a counterpart to `--ignore`.
 You can use it multiple times.
 Useful for example to train a baseline using just a single namespace.

+'--holdout_off' disables holdout validation for multiple pass learning.
+By default, VW holds out a (controllable default = 1/10th) subset of examples whenever --passes > 1 and reports the test loss on the print out.
+This is used to prevent overfitting in multiple pass learning.
+An extra 'h' is printed at the end of the line to specify the reported losses are holdout validation loss, instead of progressive validation loss.

+'--holdout_period' specifies the period of holdout example used for holdout validation in multiple pass learning.
+For example, if user specifies '--holdout_period 5', every one in 5 examples is used for holdout validation.
+In other words, 80% of the data is used for training.

 `--noconstant` eliminates the constant feature that exists by default in VW.